 Evidence of progress.
 The course is designed to help trainees demonstrate they have met the curriculum through planning, preparation and assessment of pupils.
 The programme is assessed through continual course work; there are no final exams.

 Applicants apply for their preferred school (A) placement where they will spend the majority of their training year.

 Trainees are required to complete a second (B) placement as part of training.

-The second placement (B) will be a minimum of four to six weeks in a contrast setting.
+The second placement (B) will be for six weeks in a contrasting setting.
 This enables us to ensure that we offer trainees a breadth of experience in their training year.
 Every effort is taken to place trainees in a school geographically convenient for them, without compromising their training needs.

 Trainees on the salaried route will be paid on an unqualified teachers’ pay scale 1 (minimum) at the discretion of each individual employing school, and as advertised.

 The cost of the Qualified Teacher Status (QTS) fee is met by the employing school.

 The cost of the Post- Graduate Certificate in Education (PGCE) with 60 Masters Credits (optional) is £2,000 and is met by the trainee.